I don’t care what time of year it is, I will always find a reason to fire up the grill for dinner.

 We are a big steak and potatoes-loving kind of family.
 I grew up eating meat and spuds, my husband grew up the same way, and we have continued the tradition because, quite frankly, nothing else can replace it.

 As soon as a juicy steak is set down in front of me, I will go to town on it in mere seconds.
 And the meat will also disappear in mere seconds.
 I love a plate of steak frites, or a juicy Philly cheesesteak.
+Or a big slice of steak and potato pizza if I’m really feeling crazy.

 But in my opinion, there’s nothing better than meat fresh off the grill.
 It gets that lovely charred exterior, but is nice and tender on the inside.